 There are reasons for this.
 Google’s bidding system drives the cost per click (CPC) up in situations where volume is scarce; if your region only gets 15 “car accident injury lawyer” searches per day, and if you have 20 law firms bidding on those clicks, they will be expensive.
 This happens in small geographic regions — firms in cities with lower population density may actually spend more per click than firms in densely populated areas with lots of demand.

-For more reading, see our guide: How to Get More Car Accident Clients
+For more reading, see our guide: How to Get More Car Accident Clients from the Internet

 Challenge #2: Law Firm Retargeting is (Usually) Banned

 Google limits retargeting audiences for companies dealing with sensitive subject matter.
 For instance, if you deal with personal injury, negative financial status (bankruptcy law), or criminal defense, Google will most likely shut down your retargeting audiences due to privacy concerns.
 This can be extremely frustrating, especially if your law firm SEO strategy is delivering organic traffic ripe for remarketing.

 Yes, you can try and sneak retargeting audiences past Google’s regulations, and you can even continue to re-upload the same retargeting audience every time it gets canceled, but this behavior can get your entire Google Ads account banned.